CoderDojoSV/One-Day-Web-Workshop/README.md

 <h1>The Ability to Fly!</h1>
 ```

 Add a heading to your page.
-Try changing the tag to an h2 - what changed?
+Try changing the tag to an <h2> (and don't forget to change the closing tag) - what changed?
 How many heading tags are there?

 ###Paragraph Tag

 If you type out text, it will be displayed all on one line.
 What if you want to break it up into paragraphs?
-That's where the p tag comes in.
+That's where the <p> tag comes in.

 ```html
 <h1>The Ability to Fly!</h1>